 Net domestic migration represents the net exchange between a county and other counties in the 50 states.
 This component is estimated for three age groups (0 to 17, 18-64 years and 65 years and older).
 For those 0 to 64, the Bureau uses data on filers and dependents from Federal income tax returns supplied by the Internal Revenue Service (IRS).
-In-migrants and out-migrants between counties and non-movers are identified by comparing the addresses of income tax filers from year to year to determine residence at two points in time.
-For example, to produce the July 1, 2013 estimates, the addresses of tax filers are compared for 2011 and 2012.
-In-migrants to a county were defined as those with an address in the county in 2012, but outside the county in 2011; out-migrants are those with an address in the county in 2011, but outside the county in 2012; and individuals who filed tax returns at the same address at both points in time are non-migrants.
+In-migrants and out-migrants between counties, and non-movers are identified by comparing the addresses of income tax filers from year-to-year to determine residence at two points in time.
+For example, to produce the July 1, 2014 estimates, the addresses of tax filers are compared for 2012 and 2013.
+In-migrants to a county were defined as those with an address in the county in 2013, but outside the county in 2012; out-migrants are those with an address in the county in 2012, but outside the county in 2013; and individuals who filed tax returns at the same address at both points in time are non-migrants.
 Since every U.S. resident may not file or be claimed as an exemption on a tax return, these data cannot be used to directly estimate the number of county-to- county migrants.
-Instead a net domestic migration rate needs to be calculated by taking the difference between the numbers of in- and out-migrants (net-migrants) and dividing it by the sum of the non-movers and out-migrants.2 Because many retired persons do not file tax returns, the Census uses addresses from Medicare enrollment data in much the same way as they use IRS data to determine domestic migration for the population 65 years and over.
+Instead a net domestic migration rate needs to be calculated by taking the difference between the numbers of in- and out-migrants (net-migrants) and dividing it by the sum of the non-movers and out-migrants.2 Because many retired persons do not file tax returns, the Census Bureau uses addresses from Medicare enrollment data in much the same way as they use IRS data to determine domestic migration for the population 65 years and over.